-A new socket.sendfile() method allows sending a file over a socket by using the high-performance os.sendfile() function on UNIX, resu The socket.sendall() method no longer resets the socket timeout every time bytes are received or sent.
-The socket timeout is now the n The backlog argument of the socket.listen() method is now optional.
+A new socket.sendfile() method allows sending a file over a socket by using the high-performance os.sendfile() function on UNIX, result the socket.sendall() method no longer resets the socket timeout every time bytes are received or sent.
+The socket timeout is now the normal time by the socket.listen() method is now optional.
 By default it is set to SOMAXCONN or to 128, whichever is less